onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 ##### 8. Check happy path flow on other desktop browsers
 (on Safari, Firefox, IE11 and Microsoft Edge browsers)

-Go through the flow looking for layout/usability inconsitencies between browsers:
+Go through the flow looking for layout/usability inconsistencies between browsers:
 1. Select one of the documents
     - everything should be displayed properly and layout should not be broken
 2. Upload document